Biginkllc/Neon_Sign_Domain_Method_Proofs/How_to_Order_NSDM_Designs.md

 ## 1. Choose Your Package

-### A. Single Neon Prototype – $35
+### A. Basic Neon Prototype — **$35**
-- One neon-style design
+- One single-style neon design
-- One 1400×200 UD banner version
+- 1400×200 UD banner version
-- One full-resolution version
+- Full-resolution PNG
 - Blockyright™ provenance
-- Personal or business use license
+- License for digital use

+---

-### B. Premium Neon Set (3 variations) – $95
+### B. Premium Neon Set (3 variations) — **$95**
-- Three color/style variations
+- Three style/color variations
-- UD banner versions of each
+- All UD banner versions included
-- Full-resolution files
+- Full-resolution PNGs
 - Blockyright™ provenance
 - License for digital + physical signage

+---

-### C. Domain + Neon Identity Package (Design + Domain) – from $199
+### C. Domain + Neon Identity Package — **$199 to $2,500**
-(Only for domains I personally own.)
+(Available only for domains personally owned by Lloyd W. Jones Jr.)
 - Transfer of domain name
-- One or more neon identity designs
+- One neon identity design (or more if required)
+- UD banner versions
 - Blockyright™ provenance
-- License for digital + physical signage
+- License for full commercial use
 - Optional IPFS-based certificate of originality

+---

-### D. Physical Sign License Add-On – $99
+### D. Physical Sign Fabrication License — **$99**
-For customers who want to fabricate a real neon or LED sign using the NSDM design.
+Required if the buyer wants a real neon or LED sign manufactured.
-- Certificate granting fabrication rights
+- Permission for sign shops to fabricate
-- Valid for a single business location
+- Valid for one business location
+- Certificate included

 ---